This lesson plan prompts students to write persuasive letters and lobby for issues they feel strongly about.

 - Did the arguments presented to the small groups generate enough enthusiasm from the students?

-Written Outcome: Check the sample sentence on each student's index card for understanding of the word.
+Check the sample sentence on each student's index card for his or her understanding of the word.